Sha'Carri Richardson makes history, wins World Athletics 100 meter gold

 — NBC Olympics & Paralympics (@NBCOlympics) August 21, 2023

-Richardson looked absolutely stunned after she crossed the line, covering her mouth as she looked at the time and sending a kiss to the sky.
-A hard fought goal was realized for the former LSU standout, and it demanded the poise of a seasoned veteran to execute.
+Richardson looked stunned after she crossed the line, covering her mouth as she looked at the time and sending a kiss to the sky.
+A hard-fought goal was realized for the former LSU standout, and it demanded the poise of a seasoned veteran to execute.

 With the top two finishers taking the auto-qualifying spots in her heat, the Texan had to wait for the next heat to finish to learn if her time was fast enough.
-After learning that she made the final, she was forced the clear the previous race out of her mind — a task likely easier said than done.
+After learning that she made the final, she was forced to clear the previous race out of her mind, a task likely easier said than done.

 From being stripped of her national title and Tokyo Olympic berth in 2021 after testing positive for marijuana to failing to make the semis at 2022 US Championships before worlds, Richardson battled for this moment.
 Early in the season, she said she found peace on the track.
 Three months later, that revelation continued to pay off.